openebs-archive/openebs-docs/docs/uglocalpv.md

 velero backup create hostpathbkp1
 ```

-After taking backup, Verify if backup is taken successfully by using following command.
+After taking backup, verify if backup is taken successfully by using following command.

 ```
 velero get backup